-I am writing especially for the Small and Medium manufacturing company (SMB Manufacturing) that probably doesn't use MRP today.
-In the past year or two I have noticed a significant increase in interest regarding this technology.
+I am writing especially for the Small and Medium manufacturing company (SMB Manufacturing) that probably doesn’t use MRP today.
+In the past year or two, I have noticed a significant increase in interest regarding this technology.
 Companies looking at Microsoft Dynamics 365 Business Central are often asking about Material Planning.

-As the manufacturing economy continues to change every year, the number of companies looking for MRP systems has been growing - and the MRP in Dynamics Business Central is very robust and worth looking into.
-The potential cost savings and efficiency improvements with this technology is definitely driving the investigations.
+As the manufacturing economy continues to change every year, the number of companies looking for MRP systems has been growing – and the MRP in Dynamics Business Central is very robust and worth looking into.
+The potential cost savings and efficiency improvements with this technology are definitely driving the investigations.

 MRP In Dynamics Business Central is very robust and worth looking into.

 Many of these companies considering Business Central have an older system, some might even be using QuickBooks and Spreadsheets.
-They are often facing challenges and know know they need to move up to full system.
+They are often facing challenges and know they need to move up to the full system.
 This is by no means a complete introduction, but I feel it gives enough of an overview so people have a sense of what Material Resource Planning is, how it works and what you need to do to make proper use out of it.